About the project

 Lambeth advance care planning consortium is delivering a three-year project 2019-2022 to support people in Lambeth to plan ahead and record their future care wishes.

 The project brings together a range of organisations to make advance care planning more accessible for the borough’s diverse communities.
+It includes:

 • awareness raising events across Lambeth